Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/buccaneer.md

 # Golden Opportunity
 Starting at 13th level, whenever a creature makes a melee attack against you and misses, you can use your reaction to make an attack against that creature.

 #
-Beginning on 17th level,
+Beginning on 17th level, whenever a creature misses you with a melee attack, you have advantage on the next attack you make against it until the end of your next turn.

 [:classes/rogue/buccaneer/alt;header:]